+The occupational therapy profession is grounded in seven longstanding Core Values: Altruism, Equality, Freedom, Justice, Dignity, Truth, and Prudence (AOTA, 1993).
 The seven Core Values provide a foundation to guide occupational therapy personnel in their interactions with others.
-Although the Core Values are not themselves enforceable standards, they should be considered when determining the most ethical course of action.
+These Core Values should be considered when determining the most ethical course of action (adapted from Core Values and Attitudes of Occupational Therapy Practice; AOTA, 1993):

-Principles and Standards of Conduct